WebAssembly/spec/document/text/instructions.rst

 Folded Instructions
 ~~~~~~~~~~~~~~~~~~~

-As a further abbreviation, instructions can also be written in *folded* S-expression form.
+As a special abbreviation, instructions can be grouped into *folded* S-expression form.
+The set side of all instruction phrases enabled by the following abbreviations defines the auxiliary syntactic class |Tfoldedinstr|.

+..
+MathJax doesn't handle LaTex multicolumns, this the spacing hack in the following formula.

 .. math::
    \begin{array}{lllll}